peterddrummond/xspde_matlab/doc/source/api.rst

 .. attribute:: boundaries

-    *Default:* ``[0, 0, ...]``
+    *Default:* ``[0, 0, …;0, 0, …]``

     Type of spatial boundary conditions used, set for each dimension independently, and used in the partial differential equation solutions.
+To follow standard xspde indexing standards, the first index is time, for which the boundary settings are not relevant.
+The first row of settings is the lower boundary type, the second row the upper boundary type.
 The default option, or ``0``, is periodic.
-If ``1``,  Neumann boundaries are used, with normal derivatives set to zero.
-If ``2``,  Dirichlet boundaries are used, with field values set to zero.
+If ``-1``,  Neumann boundaries are used, with normal derivatives set to zero.
+If ``1``,  Dirichlet boundaries are used, with field values set to zero.
 Note that in the current xSPDE code, setting non-periodic boundaries requires the use of finite difference type derivatives, without the option of an interaction picture derivative.
-Using Fourier derivatives will automatically make the boundary conditions periodic.
+Using Fourier derivatives will automatically make both the boundary conditions periodic.
     ::

-        in.boundaries = [0, in.boundaries(2), in.boundaries(3)..] >= 0
+        in.boundaries = [-1, in.boundaries(2), in.boundaries(3)..] = -1,0,1

     Dimensions for setting the boundary conditions are numbered starting from the time dimension, for consistency with numbering conventions elsewhere.
 However, only the space dimension boundaries are used here, for :math:`j > 1`.